Kurava

+The Kuravas, also called Kakkalas, are an ethnic Tamil community native to the Kurinji mountain region of Tamil Nadu and Kerala, India.
+The name "Kuravan" derives from a Tamil word meaning "leader" or "uyarnthavan" (thalaivan).
+The community is known by various regional names across South India, including Yerukula in Andhra Pradesh, Korama and Korachas in Karnataka, Kaikadi in Maharashtra, Burgandi in Madhya Pradesh and Sidanar in Kerala.

+They are recognized as Scheduled Castes in Kerala and Tamil Nadu.

 History

+The Kuravas are an ancient community mentioned in Sangam literature, alongside the Kallar and Maravar.
+They historically inhabited the Kurinji (mountainous) lands as hunters, gatherers, traders, and craftsmen.
+The community is associated with the Tamil god Murugan, who is regarded in Hindu mythology as a Kuravan, the god of the Kurinji mountains.

-The word "Kuravan" means "uyarnthavan" or "Thalaivan" means "Leader" and from Tamil Sangam period (Dated 300 BCE – c.
-300 CE Sangam period) this community mentioned in many Tamil epics.
+The word "Kuravan" means "uyarnthavan" or "Thalaivan" means "Leader" and from Tamil Sangam period (dated c.
+300 BCE, during Sangam period) this community mentioned in many Tamil epics.
 Examples: Tolkāppiyam, Silapathigaram, Purananuru, Kutrala Kuravanji and more.
-They were ruling the Mountain (Kurunji) lands, Kannapa Nayanar(கண்ணப்ப நாயனார் குறவர்) one of the Nayanars (or Nayanmars; Tamil:நாயன்மார், romanized: Nāyaṉmār, lit. 'hounds of Siva', and later 'teachers of Siva') were a group of 63 saints living in Tamil Nadu during the 6th to 8th centuries CE who were devoted to the Hindu god Shiva.), and there are so many poet and warriors who lived in this community.
+They were ruling the Mountain (Kurunji) lands, Kannapa Nayanar (கண்ணப்ப நாயனார் குறவர்) one of the Nayanars (or Nayanmars; Tamil:நாயன்மார், romanized: Nāyaṉmār, lit. 'hounds of Siva', and later 'teachers of Siva') were a group of 63 saints living in Tamil Nadu during the 6th to 8th centuries CE who were devoted to the Hindu god Shiva.), and there are so many poet and warriors who lived in this community.

 According to Hindu mythology, Murugan, Tamil god, is a Kuravan, he is the God of the (Kurinji) mountains, and his wife Valli also a Kurathi.

 Kuravar is an ancient clan mentioned in the Sangam literature, along with Kallar and Maravar.
 Kuravar were amongst the inhabitants of Kurinji land as "the hunters and the gatherers, the people of foothills" along with Poruppan (the soldiers), Verpan (the leaders of the tribe / weaponists), Silamban (masters of martial arts / the art of fighting), and Kaanavar (the people of the mountainous forests).